mvenghaus/filament-theme-os-light-docs/README.md

 + @import '/vendor/mvenghaus/filament-theme-os-light/resources/css/index.css';
 ```

-Now, you just need to ensure that Tailwind processes the file.
+You have to ensure that Tailwind processes the file.
 You can achieve this by including the path in your vite.config.js.

 ```diff
 - input: ['resources/css/app.css', 'resources/js/app.js'],